-Avoid suggesting that your client is responsible for the violence or that they are able to control the violence by changing their behaviour.
+Avoid suggesting that your client is responsible for the violence or that they can control the violence by changing their behaviour.

-Do not ask questions that might raise victims’ stress and sense of powerlessness
+Do not ask questions that might raise the victims’ stress and sense of powerlessness

 - ‘Why don’t you leave?’

 - ‘What could you have done to avoid this situation?’